 This is why protein % was set to precisely 14%.
 If it had been lower, weight loss would have been greater, but muscle loss would have become significant, which would have made Nutritional Ketosis look bad.
 If it had been higher, weight loss would have been less, which would have made Nutritional Ketosis look bad.

 In conclusion, don't obsess over scale weight.
 It's just a rough guide.
-The irony is that the very group who can't regain lost muscle is the same group that often tries every fad extreme weight loss diet going - females.
+The irony is that the group of people who can't easily regain lost muscle is the same group of people who often try every fad extreme weight loss diet going - females.

 In females, muscle mass is like a bargain at Tesco - When it's gone, it's gone.
-Don't do excessively-rapid weight loss diets &/or not eat for more than 24 hours.
+So please don't do excessively-rapid weight loss diets and/or not eat for more than 48 hours.